AdobeDocs/workfront.es-ES/help/quicksilver/planning/architecture/import-file-to-create-record-types.md

 author: Alina
 recommendations: noDisplay, noCatalog
 exl-id: 2afd6d57-d658-4065-86f5-2324d3818d1f
-source-git-commit: bddd0dcd2263bd65420a17e4b9cc74336877719f
+source-git-commit: 279238689e132490b2d67ae64e8ef2c50a8fc604
 workflow-type: tm+mt
-source-wordcount: '754'
+source-wordcount: '757'
 ht-degree: 21%

 ---

-# Crear tipos de registro importando información desde un archivo CSV o de Excel
+# Crear tipos de registros importando información desde un archivo CSV o de Excel

 <!--<span class="preview">The information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>